 The buyer has the right to insert a condition precedent concerning the financing of the purchase in the promise to sell.
-In practice, the buyer is allowed a period of 30 to 60 days to obtain a final loan offer.
-This point has often been the subject to negotiation.
+In practice, the buyer is allowed a period of 30 to 60 days to obtain a final loan offer, which can be a sticking point.